Holiday Sale: Take 30% Off Everything! (40% off for Newsletter Subscribers) - 11 days

 Translated by Pilar Aguilar

 Che Guevara’s widow remembers a great revolutionary romance tragically cut short by Che’s assassination in Bolivia.
-With a new introduction to be announced soon.

 When Aleida March first met Che Guevara, she was a twenty-year-old combatant from the provinces of Cuba, he an already legendary revolutionary and larger-than-life leader.
 And yet there was another, more human side to Che, one Aleida was given special access to, first as his trusted compañera and later as the love of his life.